SimonMoynihan33/fur-ever-mates-adoption/README.md

 - Nav skeleton was taken from Love Running project.
 - Nav toggle and dropdown was created while watching Love Running walkthrough
 - [FocoClipping](https://www.fococlipping.com/) was used for clipping photos such as am i responsive.
+- [Squoosh](https://squoosh.app/) was used to compress images and format them to webp.
+- [Pexels](https://www.pexels.com/) was where free images were collected from.

 ### Images